odair-pedro/evolve-migrations-helper/README.md

 The created file will be configured as embedded resource in your csproj file.

 If you don't like that behavior, are welcome to contribute with this project! :heart:

+## Download
+The latest version can be found [here](https://github.com/odair-pedro/evolve-migrations-helper/releases).